 - Stackable chairs are a great way to save space.

-- Coffee table with four stools is compact and functional.
+- Coffee table with four ottomans is compact and functional.

 Perhaps you live in a studio, or a one bedroom apartment.
 Maybe you live in an older house with smaller rooms.
 Whatever the reason you are looking for furniture that goes well with small spaces, you are certain to have some questions about how to properly furnish a living room.